rusmilov/dexterity-interface/README.md

 ## Running
 1. Launch the Backend.
-Make sure you are in the `dexterity-interface/` directory when running this command:
+Make sure you are in the `dexterity-interface/` directory when running these commands.

+    If you are using the kinect, please run these command in SEPERATE terminals:
     ```bash
-    # If the kinect is attached
+    # MAKE SURE THIS FIRST COMMAND HAS REACHED "STARTING DETECTION NOW" before runnint the next command
+    roslaunch interface vision.launch use_kinect:=true

-    roslaunch interface backend.launch  use_kinect:=true
+    roslaunch interface backend.launch

-    # Else run this if it is not attached
+    ```

+    Else, run the following in SEPERATE terminals:
+    ```bash
+    roslaunch interface vision.launch use_kinect:=false

-    roslaunch interface backend.launch use_kinect:=false
+    roslaunch interface backend.launch
     ```

     Note: If you run into an issue with catkin not being able to find the authoring package, please run `catkin clean -y` in the `dexterity-interface/` and the `panda-primitives/` directories and then redo Step 4 in the setup.
 After that, this command should work.